cisagov/pshtt/gce-scripts/README.md

 1. `cd ~/pshtt_run/`
 1. `./run_all_scripts <input_file_name> <number_of_shards> <shard_name> >
     log.out`
-    - number of shards == number of hosts
+    - Number of shards == number of hosts
-    - each machine will contain a shard of the data to run.
+    - Each machine will contain a shard of the data to run.
     - This is the script that sets up all machines and puts all datafiles on the machines for running.
     - `./run_all_scripts top-1m.nocommas.8.31.2017 100 alexa`
-    - will produce 100 shards all starting with "alexa" in the input_files dir.
+    - Will produce 100 shards all starting with "alexa" in the input_files dir.
       - ex. alexa000.csv
     - NOTE: you can ONLY create 999 shards.
 If you need more than 999 shards, you will need to change the split_up_dataset.sh file.
-1. exit screen `cntr+a+d`
+1. Exit screen `cntr+a+d`

 ### During the run ###

 - `./check_instances.sh`
-  - will print the ip of each host, as well as FINISHED or NOT FINISHED.
+  - Will print the ip of each host, as well as FINISHED or NOT FINISHED.

 ### After the run ###

 - `./grab_and_combine_data.sh`
-  - will grab all log and result data files, combine data files into one large result file, and put these into data_results/.
+  - Will grab all log and result data files, combine data files into one large result file, and put these into data_results/.
 - Delete your instance group.
 If you want to run data analysis, jump down to the data analysis portion.